 The driving agent makes bad decisions around 40% of the time, and causes major accidents around 5% of the time and minor accidents between 2 and 3% of the time.
 The rate of reliability is 0% for 6 of the 10 test trials and 10% for 4 of the 10 test trials, which does make sense given the car is driving randomly.
 The agent receives negative rewards on average between -3 and -6, which does suggest that it has been penalized heavily as driving correctly would result in only positive rewards.
 The outcome of the results does not seem to change significantly over time; the discrepancies between each trial are small enough to be explained by random noise.
 This Smartcab would definitely be considered neither safe nor reliable for its passengers due to the high frequency of accidents and traffic violations (both minor and major), and because of its inability to get its passengers to the destination on time, which occurred 80% of the time.
 It deserves its ratings of F on both safety and reliability as in each trial it commmitted a major accident and failed to reach the destination on time for at least 60% of the trips.

 The second step to creating an optimized Q-learning driving agent is defining a set of states that the agent can occupy in the environment.
 Depending on the input, sensory data, and additional variables available to the driving agent, a set of states can be defined for the agent so that it can eventually learn what action it should take when occupying a state.
-The condition of 'if state then action' for each state is called a policy, and is ultimately what the driving agent is expected to learn.
-Without defining states, the driving agent would never understand which action is most optimal -- or even what environmental variables and conditions it cares about!
+The condition of 'if state then action'

-Inspecting the 'build_state()' agent function shows that the driving agent is given the following data from the environment:
+agent function shows that the driving agent is given the following data from the environment:

-• 'light', the color of the light.
+, the color of the light.'left'

-• 'left', the intended direction of travel for a vehicle to the Smartcab's left.
-Returns None if no vehicle is present.
+, the intended direction of travel for a vehicle to the Smartcab's left.
+Returns None

-• 'right', the intended direction of travel for a vehicle to the Smartcab's right.
-Returns None if no vehicle is present.
+, the intended direction of travel for a vehicle to the Smartcab's right.
+Returns None

-• 'oncoming', the intended direction of travel for a vehicle across the intersection from the Smartcab.
-Returns None if no vehicle is present.
+, the intended direction of travel for a vehicle across the intersection from the Smartcab.
+Returns None

-Which features available to the agent are most relevant for learning both safety and efficiency?
+, which is the number of actions remaining for the Smartcab to reach the destination before running out of time.Which features available to the agent are most relevant for learning both safety and efficiency?
 Why are these features appropriate for modeling the Smartcab in the environment?
 If you did not choose some features, why are those features not appropriate?

 Answer: